uwetom/media-production-worksheets/wk15-using-external-data/index.md

 For many data repositories it is quite common to need to make an account and log in.
 You are then given a passkey (an API Key) which you add to the HTTP url when you make the request.

 #### Near Earth Objects example:
-This data about Near Earth Objects (NEO / asteroids that will pass close to earth) https://api.nasa.gov/ needs a log in and API Key.
+This Nasa data repository about Near Earth Objects (NEO / asteroids that will pass close to earth) https://api.nasa.gov/ needs a log in and API Key.
 The format for the HTTP web request to retrieve all Near Earth Objects is:

 [`https://api.nasa.gov/neo/rest/v1/neo/browse?api_key=DEMO_KEY`](https://api.nasa.gov/neo/rest/v1/neo/browse?api_key=DEMO_KEY)